noltron000/BEW-1-2_crystal-gem-api/README.md

 ***What are fusions?***
 *Fusions* are super-powerful combinations of gems, achieved through an extraordinary connection.
 Their mind and body form into one.

+## Aspirations / `TODO`
+In future iterations, it would be nice to include:
+- User provisioning
+- Tests & error handling
+- Structure refactor